 Benefits of an MEP

-• Cost Savings: By combining resources with other employers, businesses can decrease administrative costs and fees associated with maintaining a retirement plan.
+- Cost Savings: By pooling resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
 This cost-sharing makes MEPs an appealing option for small businesses looking to save on expenses.

-• Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, helping to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Through an MEP, small businesses that might not have the resources to set up a retirement plan on their own to deliver competitive retirement benefits, helping to attract and retain talented employees and provide a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP